ReDI-School/html-css-berlin-2020-fall/README.md

 Note this website uses Just The Docs, a well-known Jekyll theme, customized with ReDI colors and logos.

-For instuctions and examples of what the theme can do, and how you can do the same in your course pages, please see: https://pmarsceill.github.io/just-the-docs
+For instructions and examples of what the theme can do, and how you can do the same in your course pages, please see: https://pmarsceill.github.io/just-the-docs